kogunlu/weather-app/README.md

 # weather-app

-In this project, I've created my own weather-app by using AccuWeather API.
+In this project, I've created my own weather-app by using weather API.

 Used technologies: HTML, CSS(tailwind), Vanilla JS